busbey/project-z/agents/c/Readme.txt

 	update Makefile by copying one of the examples and replace the example source/object files with your own.

 License:
-#  Copyright (C) 2007  Sean Busbey, Roman Garnett, Brad Skaggs
+#  Copyright (C) 2007  Sean Busbey, Roman Garnett, Brad Skaggs, Paul Ostazeski
 #
 #  This program is free software: you can redistribute it and/or modify it
 #  under the terms of the GNU General Public License as published by the Free